Powered by Buddy

 For a relaxed afternoon, Whittaker Street in downtown New Buffalo is the place to be.
 This charming street is lined with boutiques, galleries, and specialty shops that make browsing a true pleasure.
 You’ll find stylish apparel, beachwear, and jewelry perfect for a day out or a night on the town.

 Local galleries and artisan stores showcase unique paintings, handmade goods, and one-of-a-kind souvenirs that reflect the creative spirit of Harbor Country.
-Independent bookstores and specialty shops add cozy corners to explore, while cafés and wine bars offer the perfect pause to enjoy a coffee or a glass of wine.
+Independent bookstores and specialty shops add cozy corners to explore, while cafés and casual spots offer the perfect pause to enjoy a coffee or a quick bite.

 Walking along Whittaker Street is about more than shopping.
 It’s a social experience where you can enjoy murals, meet locals, and soak in the small-town charm that gives New Buffalo its nickname, the Hamptons of the Midwest.